Skip to content

 debt-to-income-ratio

-Debt-To-Income Ratio (DTI): How Is It Calculated?
+Debt-to-Income Ratio (DTI): How Is It Calculated?

 When considering buying a home, you must get familiar with your debt-to-income ratio (DTI).
 Moving forward with a high DTI compared to your income could be risky.
 Even if you’re prepared to buy a home, you may struggle to find a lender willing to work with a high DTI.